liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

         ...
     }

-As its name implies, an activity's `onCreate` method is called to start the activity.
-This makes it a good place to make the portlet call that retrieves guestbooks.
+Android calls the activity's `onCreate` method to start the activity.
+This makes `onCreate` an ideal place to make the portlet call that retrieves guestbooks.
 Android's
 [activity lifecycle documentation](http://developer.android.com/training/basics/activity-lifecycle/starting.html)
-further describes the `onCreate` method.
+describes the `onCreate` method in more detail.

 Awesome!
-Your app is now fully capable of retrieving the portlet's guestbooks.
+Your app can now retrieve the Guestbook portlet's guestbooks.
 Next, you'll display them in the app's UI.

 ## Displaying Guestbooks in the Drawer [](id=displaying-guestbooks-in-the-drawer)

-You should first modify the code that creates the app's Action Bar.
-Android Studio created this code for you in the `GuestbooksActivity` class's `onCreate`
+By default, the Action Bar displays the activity's name.
+You need it to display the selected guestbook's name instead.
+You'll do this by modifying the code that creates the app's Action Bar.
+Android Studio created this code for you in the `GuestbooksActivity` class's `onCreate` method:
-method:

     Toolbar toolbar = (Toolbar) findViewById(R.id.toolbar);
     setSupportActionBar(toolbar);

-By default, the Action Bar displays the activity's name.
-You need it to display the selected guestbook's name instead.
-To do this, you need the `ActionBar` and `Toolbar` to be instance variables that you can refer to anywhere in the activity.
+First, you need the `ActionBar` and `Toolbar` to be instance variables that you can refer to anywhere in the activity.
 Add these variables to the `GuestbooksActivity` class now:

     private ActionBar actionBar;
     private Toolbar toolbar;

-Although you can write the Action Bar initialization code in `onCreate`, you'll write it here in a separate method.
-Add the following `initActionBar()` method:
+Although you can modify the Action Bar initialization code in `onCreate`, you'll write it here in a separate method.
+Add the following `initActionBar()` method to `GuestbooksActivity`:

     private void initActionBar() {
         toolbar = (Toolbar) findViewById(R.id.toolbar);